Stocks trade higher, helped by travel, energy companies

-Stocks were modestly higher in early trading Thursday, helped by a bit of good economic data.
+Stocks were modestly higher Thursday, helped by a bit of good economic data on the jobs front.
 Trading was relatively quiet with many investors having closed out their positions for the year.

 Companies that rely on consumer spending as well as energy and materials companies led the gains.
 Travel and leisure companies also rose, including Norwegian Cruise Line, Carnival, and Wynn Resorts.
 Media companies were also higher, including Discovery Communications, Viacom and DISH Network.